Aliasmk/ALIAneS-Emulator/readme.md

 I have a tier'd goal structure for this project:

-- Bronze: Achieve CPU emulation
+- Bronze: Achieve CPU emulation - DONE!
 - Silver: Achieve PPU emulation.
 Games should run at >5 frames per second
 - Gold: Add very basic mapper support.
 Games should approach comfortable speeds if not already.
 - Platinum: Add more mapper support and APU emulation.
 Games should run at or higher than full speed.